Shadi-Shwiyat/holbertonschool-web-development/css_advanced/README.md

 - What are Box properties in CSS
 - How does the browser load a webpage

-# Explanation of files
+# Explanation of files and folders
 1. Homepage.fig
-    - This is a .fig file used with Figma.
+    - A .fig file used with Figma.
 It is the designer file we are basing our HTML and CSS code on.
 2. index.html
-    - This is the html skeleton that we built based on the homepage.fig wireframe
+    - Html skeleton that we built based on the homepage.fig wireframe
 3. styles.css
     - A CSS style sheet that modifies the html styling to match the figma designer file
+4. images/
+    - A folder with all the necessary images to build the site (i.e. background, profile pictures)
+5. fonts/
+    - A folder with all the necessary fonts to build the site
-4. wireframe.png
+6. wireframe.png
     - An image of the wireframe we based the html skeleton on

 ![wireframe picture](wireframe.png)